-If you are not eligible for the grants that are based on financial need, or if you would like to receive more than one type of aid, scholarships might be the solution for you.
-Finding scholarships and grants to help you pay for school can be a time consuming project.
-However, it is time well invested when you are able to obtain aid to help fund your education.
+One of the major benefits of a career in technical education, is the cost effectiveness so that students can graduate and start a career without debt.
+Whether you are eligible for federal and state grants or not, scholarships might be the solution for you to receive more aid.
+Finding scholarships and grants to help you pay for school can be a time-consuming project.
+However, it is time well invested when you are able to fund your education.

-In addition to receiving federal and state grants, students are still eligible to receive scholarships.
-It does require a little time and effort on the student’s part but the reward is well worth it.
-Students are not required to pursue scholarships independently, but we encourage applicants to invest the time in acquiring additional sources of financial aid.
+Students are not required to pursue scholarships independently, but we encourage applicants to invest time in acquiring additional sources of financial aid.
 You can do general searches from your browser’s address bar, or you can use search engines like Google, Yahoo or Ask.com.
-We do not recommend any site in particular… Feel free to browse around.
+We do not recommend any site in particular.
 You will find plenty of scholarship information online!

-Students can also search the internet for industry based scholarships and additional grants.
-Examples are a tool manufacturer offering scholarships for automotive students, or cosmetology students receiving grants from hair product manufacturers.
+Students can also search the internet for industry-based scholarships and additional grants.
+Examples are a tool manufacturer offering scholarships for automotive students or cosmetology students receiving grants from hair product manufacturers.
 Don’t forget to check out your local community resources.
-Sometime scholarships are offered to members of the community by local clubs, businesses, private organizations, etc.
+Sometimes scholarships are offered to members of the community by local clubs, businesses, private organizations, etc.

 This information is provided as a reference tool for students to locate additional resources in their community & online.
 The agencies’ sites listed are not directly associated with First Coast Technical College in any way and do not have any connection to the grants we administer at our campus.
 Any and all communications, contracts, and / or agreements are private transactions between the student and the agency.
 FCTC is not involved in any way.